renard162/Anomaly_CPU_Fix_Launcher/README.md

 While this process is simple, it is easy to forget (often only realizing it when the crash happens), and repeating it multiple times can be quite annoying.
 A Mod Organizer 2 [addon](https://www.moddb.com/mods/stalker-anomaly/addons/automatic-anomalycpuaffinity) already exists to handle this,however, those who do not use Mod Organizer do not yet have this automation.

 For this reason, I developed this launcher.
-Built with Python 3.12.8 and packaged as an executable using PyInstaller, it runs the original Anomaly launcher (or any other mod based on Anomaly, such as Gamma or EFP) and waits for any game executable to be detected.
+Built with Python 3.12, it runs the original Anomaly launcher (or any other mod based on Anomaly, such as Gamma or EFP) and waits for any game executable to be detected.
 When this happens, the script automatically sets the game's CPU affinity to all available cores except the first physical core and the first logical core, preventing potential crashes.

 ---